jhoanmanuelms/ATF/README.md

 PREREQUISITES
 - You need to have Mozilla Firefox installed
+- You need to have Java JDK installed and configured in the environment path

 TODO
 - Move sign in steps to a separate class since they can be reused by another test suites